 Related Content: GPS Tracking Laws By State

 Let’s say you want the truth right away and you do not care what the penalty is.
 What is the worst that can happen if you put a vehicle tracker inside or outside an automobile you do not own without the consent of the registered owner of that vehicle?
 According to Virginia law, the electronic tracking device penalty in Virginia is a Class 1 Misdemeanor that can result in a fine of up to $2,5000.

 After hearing about the case, Virginia House Delegate Joe May proposed legislation (HB2032) that would make the use of electronic devices such as GPS trackers a misdemeanor offense when used without the knowledge or consent of the vehicle operator.
 Of course, the proposed legislation also states that police agencies, people owning the title to a vehicle, probation/parole officers, and Dept. of Corrections workers would still be able to use tracking equipment to perform police GPS tracking applications.
 The proposed law would also allow parents to use vehicle monitoring devices and teen tracking solutions on their children who are under the age of 18 and operating a motor vehicle.

 The bill was making its way through the General Assembly when last reported.

-It is important to note that even though some states have passed legislation outlining the application of vehicle monitoring, and some states have simply brought it to the public’s attention that no laws exist that make GPS monitoring illegal, anyone who uses a GPS car tracker should make the appropriate and responsible steps about acquiring their own local laws before investing in a tracking device.
-People interested in using vehicle monitoring technology should consult legal counsel in their area of residence, or contact local law enforcement about the existence of any laws pertaining to GPS tracking.
+It is important to note that some states have passed legislation outlawing some forms of vehicle monitoring and some states have simply brought it to the public’s attention that no laws exist that make GPS monitoring illegal However, anyone who uses a GPS car tracker should make the appropriate and responsible steps about finding out what the local laws are in their area of intended use before investing in a tracking device.
+People interested in using vehicle monitoring technology in Fairfax, Virginia Beach, Prince William, Loudoun, Henrico, or any other county in Virginia should consult legal counsel in their area of residence, or contact local law enforcement about the existence of any laws pertaining to GPS tracking.